Printed from www.nzmeccano.com

 The current model is called Arduino Mega 2560 R3.
-The best place to buy it is Hobby Components in the UK.
+A good place to buy it in the UK is Hobby Components.
 The price, including the required USB A to B cable, is £12.50 including VAT.
 Alternatively you can buy it from AliExpress.com for about $US7.50.
 An example is here.

 I recommend the Adafruit Motor/Stepper/Servo Shield for Arduino V2, as it is the only shield I have found that can control four DC motors or two stepper motors.
-Version 2 of this shield has recently been released, and is definitely preferable to Version 1.
-The only place where Version 2 can be obtained at present is Adafruit.
-The price is $US19.95 (about £12).
-Several other web sites offer motor shields which are clones of either the Adafruit Version 1 shield or the Arduino motor shield, which can control only two motors.
+Version 2 of this shield is definitely preferable to Version 1.
+It can be obtained from Adafruit at a price of $US19.95 (about £12).
+I recommend also obtaining a set of stacking headers, which will need to be soldered to the shield.

 I recommend the Proto-Screwshield R3 from Adafruit.
 It costs $US14.95 (about £9) and comes as a kit which requires soldering.